philcifone/libaraxia/README.md

 ## Usage & Installation

 Anyone stumbling across this is absolutely welcome to use or fork this under the GPL license I guess?
-I strongly recommend against it in it's current form.
-While I am currently handling much of the security concerns I had, I am still learning and do not feel comfortable deploying it as any sort of full fledged self hosted application for public use just yet.

-I guess all you would need to do is setup the users and books tables in a sqlite3 library.db and downloading all the flask packages but that's on you.
+I **strongly recommend against it** in it's current form.
+I guess all you would need to do is setup the users and books tables (listed below) in a sqlite3 library.db and downloading all the flask packages (I havent set up requirements.txt yet) but you are on your own.

-### Known Issues
-I'm learning how to clean up the HTML and CSS, so bear with me.
-I'm working on [[#Future Refactoring]] for flask blueprints as well.

 ### Existing features:
 - Tiled homepage
 - Add book
 - Edit entry
 - Delete entry
-- ISBN lookup
+- ISBN fetch
 - Search
 - Cover upload
 - Catalog sort
 - Account register
 - Multi-user login & authentication
+- Email and Password update

 ### Future features:
 - Rating system